Trip overview

 This project presented several challenges.

 The first challenge was the diversity of personas using the "Trip overview" page.
 Currently, this page is accessed by multiple user types: the traveler, the travel arranger, and the trip approver.
-Understanding the specific needs of each persona was crucial to ensuring the design met their requirements effectively.
+Understanding the specific needs of each persona was crucial to ensuring the platform effectively met their needs.

 The second challenge was managing the large amount of information on the page and its varying levels of importance.
 A key focus was establishing a clear information hierarchy.
 The trip verification stage is critical, as users need to feel confident about details such as dates, prices, and schedules without being overwhelmed by too much information.